-2 The baseline and benchmark values for this metric were revised in HACSB's FY 2017 Annual MTW Report using a comparison group of non-MTW recertifications to re-determine the time required to process annual recertifications.
+2 The baseline and benchmark values for this metric were revised in HACSB's FY 2017 Annual MTW Report using a comparison group of non-MTW recertifications to redetermine the time required to process recertifications.

-Activity 4: Biennial Recertifications CE #5: Increase in Tenant Rent Share Unit of Measurement Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Activity 4: Biennial Recertifications CE #5: Increase in Tenant Rent Share Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Rental revenue in dollars (increase).
 Rental revenue prior to implementation of the activity (in dollars).
 Expected rental revenue after implementation of the activity (in dollars).
 Actual rental revenue after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 Average tenant rent share in dollars.
 Average tenant rent share for biennial recertification households in FY 2011 prior to full implementation of the activity is \$281.
 The average tenant rent share is not expected to change as a result of this activity.
-The actual average tenant rent share in FY 2017 is \$340.
-The increase in tenant rent share is believed to be the result of other MTW activities.
+The actual average tenant rent share in FY 2018 is \$403.
+The increase is believed to be the result of other MTW activities.

 Activity 4: Biennial Recertifications SS #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Average earned income of households affected by this policy in dollars (increase).
 Average earned income of households affected by this policy prior to implementation of the activity (in dollars).
 Expected average earned income of households affected by this policy prior to implementation of the activity (in dollars).
 Actual average earned income of households affected by this policy prior to implementation.
 Whether the outcome meets or exceeds the benchmark.
 Average earned income of households.
 Average earned income of biennial recertification households in FY 2011 prior to full implementation of the activity is \$4,734.
 The expected average earned income of households is not expected to change as a result of this activity.
-The actual average earned income of biennial recertification households in FY 2017 is \$7,088.
-The increase in average earned income is believed to be the result of other MTW activities.
+The actual average earned income of biennial recertification households in FY 2018 is \$7,208.
+The increase is believed to be the result of other MTW activities.